rashidmajeed/rashidmajeed/README.md

 ## DevOps Engineer with a passion to share knowledge and gaining more   👋👋

-- 🔭 Currently working with Humanbee and VectorCode 👋👋
+- 🔭 Currently working with Volvo Cars Sweden 👋👋
 - 🌱 Working on DevOps & Cloud Projects 🤣
 - 👯 Always prefer team work that is useful to upgrade skills
 - ✍ I do continous learning for new in denmand tech sklls